mozilla-l10n/documentation/src/products/other/README.md

 To add a new locale to this project it’s enough to add the locale to Pontoon.
 This will make the locale automatically available on the dev server and commit to the repository.

-For production, locales need to be added to the `supportedLocales` list in [package.json](https://github.com/mozilla/blurts-server/blob/main/package.json).

 Localization PM is automatically set as reviewer via [CODEOWNER](https://github.com/mozilla/blurts-server/blob/main/docs/CODEOWNERS) for pull requests affecting Fluent files.

+For information on the automation, see the [README](https://github.com/mozilla-l10n/monitor-website-l10n#automation) in the l10n repository.

 ## Mozilla VPN Client